open5e/open5e/content/srd/Spellcasting/casting-a-spell.md

 A line’s point of origin is not included in the line’s area of effect, unless you decide otherwise.

+### Saving Throws

+Many spells specify that a target can make a saving throw to avoid some or all of a spell’s effects.
+The spell specifies the ability that the target uses for the save and what happens on a success or failure.

+The DC to resist one of your spells equals 8 + your spellcasting ability modifier + your proficiency bonus + any special modifiers.

+### Attack Rolls

 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your